databricks-industry-solutions/bpipe-spark/README.md

 ## License

 &copy; 2025 Databricks, Inc. All rights reserved.
-The source in this notebook is provided subject to the Databricks License [https://databricks.com/db-license-source].
-All included or referenced third party libraries are subject to the licenses set forth below.
+The source in this project is provided subject to the Databricks License [https://databricks.com/db-license-source].
+Code does not contain external libaries besides those included in the Databricks supported runtime.

 | library                                | description             | license    | source                                              |
 |----------------------------------------|-------------------------|------------|-----------------------------------------------------|